Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 #------------------------------------MySQL Introduction----------------------------------

-0-list_databases.sql:a script that list all of your MySQL server 1-create_database_if_missing.sql:a script that creates the database hbtn_0c_0 in your MySQL server 2-remove_database.sql:a script that deletes the database hbtn_0c_c in your MySQL server 3-list_tables.sql: a script that lists all the tables of a database in your MySQL server 4-first_table.sql: a script that creates a table called first_table in the current database in your MySQL server 5-full_table.sql: a script that prints a full description of the table 'first_table' from the database 'hbtn_0c_0' in your MySQL server
+0-list_databases.sql:a script that list all of your MySQL server

+1-create_database_if_missing.sql:a script that creates the database hbtn_0c_0 in your MySQL server

+2-remove_database.sql:a script that deletes the database hbtn_0c_c in your MySQL server

+3-list_tables.sql: a script that lists all the tables of a database in your MySQL server

+4-first_table.sql: a script that creates a table called first_table in the current database in your MySQL server

+5-full_table.sql: a script that prints a full description of the table 'first_table' from the database 'hbtn_0c_0' in your MySQL server

 6-list_values.sql: a script that list all rows of the table 'first_table' from the database 'hbtn_0c_0 in your MySQL server.

 7-insert_value.sql: a script that inserts a new row in the table first table (database hbtn_0c_0 ) in your MySQL server.

 9-full_creation.sql: a script that creates a table "second_table" in the database "hbtn_0c_0" in your MySQL server.

-10-top_score.sql: a script that lists all records of the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server
+10-top_score.sql: a script that lists all records of the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server.

+11-best_score.sql: a script that lists all the records with a score>=10 in the table 'second_table; of the database 'hbtn_0c_0' in your MySQL server.